-The Bowes Museum has the richest and most extensive collections of fine and decorative arts in the north of England.
-Not every object in The Bowes Museum is a masterpiece, but every object is intriguing and interesting, either by virtue of its quality or history, which can often be traced in the archive.
-John and Joséphine collected extensively and wisely in the 19th century; the later additions in the 20th and 21st centuries saw the same interest and knowledge applied to a wider range of collections, which have considerably enriched John and Joséphine’s choice into the fields of English decorative arts, local history and archaeology.
-There is thus always something more to be said or researched about its existing collections; in addition, the Museum occasionally adds to its collections if finances and quality allow.
-In recent years, we have looked closely at our paintings by Goya and Canaletto; considered John and Joséphine’s purchases of modern art in Second Empire Paris and set them against cutting edge modern British art with our own exhibition programme; and instigated programmes of conservation and research on our Silver Swan, and the gifts of the Lady Ludlow collection of porcelain and The Blackborne Collection of lace.
-‘Director’s choice’ may therefore not be the ‘best’ or most valuable objects in the collection, so much as items that are significant within our own collections, and in turn throw light on the wider world beyond.
+The Bowes Museum has the richest and most extensive collection of fine and decorative arts in the north of England.
+Every object is intriguing and interesting, either by virtue of its quality or history.
+John and Joséphine collected extensively and wisely in the 19th century; later additions in the 20th and 21st centuries saw the same interest and knowledge applied to a wider range of collections, into the fields of English decorative arts, local history and archaeology.
+Therefore, there is always something to be said about the collections and the ‘Director’s choice’ may not be the ‘best’ or most valuable object in the collection, but one that is significant and throws light on the wider world beyond.

-The spring of 2020 has been a challenging one for most museums around the world due to the Covid-19 outbreak.
-Like many others The Bowes Museum had to shut its doors.
-We didnt want our visitors and followers to miss out on the amazing collection in the Museum during this lockdown.
-Join The Bowes Museum's Director, Adrian Jenkins, as he gives you his personal insight into the couple who created this fantastic Museum, reveals some of the hidden treasures and secrets within the collection and how some of the objects came to be here, including his favourites.
+The spring of 2020 posed challenges to museums around the world when, like others, The Bowes Museum had to close its doors due to the Covid-19 pandemic.
+We didn't want our visitors and followers to miss out on the amazing collection so our Director, Adrian Jenkins, gave virtual tours, full of his personal insight into the couple who created this fantastic Museum, revealing some of the hidden treasures and secrets within the collection and how some of the objects came to be here, including his favourites.

 Watch all videos below and follow the link for more #MuseumFromHome content.